The Truth of Prometheus (The Play)

 SCENE II.

-At the phrontistery of the paidea of philosophy in Athens, Greece.
+The phrontistery of the paideia of philosophy in Athens.

-Demotimos escorts Prometheus to meet the intellectual sage.
-After the formal exchange of introductions and the departure of Demotimos, the philosopher who is accompanied by his student Sophoklos addresses Prometheus.
+Demotimos escorts Prometheus to meet the philosopher.
+After greetings and Demotimos’ departure, Persephone, accompanied by his student Sophokles, addresses Prometheus.

-And I have been told that thou art a wise philosopher that is respected amongst thy students, sir.
+And I have been told thou art a respected philosopher amongst thy students, sir.

-Then 'tis true that thou seekest knowledge and thy destiny?
+Then it is true?
+Thou seekest knowledge, and thy destiny?

 Indeed!